-We believe that provision for students with special educational needs is a whole school responsibility requiring a whole school response, involving all staff.
-We believe that all teachers are teachers of children with SEND.
-Teaching staff have access to information on individual student's special educational needs via PARS/SIMS and their Teaching and Learning Passport.
+We believe that provision for students with special educational needs is a whole school responsibility and that all teachers are teachers of children with SEND.
+Teaching staff have access to information on individual student's special educational needs via their Teaching and Learning Passport.
+Teachers incorporate adaptive and responsive teaching to meet the needs of all students in the classroom as part of inclusive Quality First Teaching where students have access to subject specialist teachers.